rackerlabs/design-system/_component_design/date-selector.md

 ## Specifications

-Use the following specifications when you construct a date picker.
+Use the following specifications when you construct a date selector.

 {% endcolumn %}